logzio/logz-docs/_source/logzio_collections/_prometheus-sources/telegraf-unbound.md

 ## Overview

+Unbound is a crowdfunding publisher that gives people the tools, support and freedom to bring their ideas to life.
 Telegraf is a plug-in driven server agent for collecting and sending metrics and events from databases, systems and IoT sensors.

 To send your Prometheus-format Unbound metrics to Logz.io, you need to add the **inputs.unbound** and **outputs.http** plug-ins to your Telegraf configuration file.